 - Dam safety – The Division of Safety of Dams (DSOD) inspects all jurisdictional dams about once per year.
 High hazard dams are typically inspected twice a year, and special inspections may be made in response to follow-up work.
 DSOD requires outlet controls to be exercised at least annually and, in our presence, every three years.

-- Weather forecasting – Our Sacramento flood operation center is jointly operated with federal partners like the National Weather Services, which enables us to monitor weather with the best available technology.
-We share weather watches, warnings, and forecasts via CDEC, social media, and news releases to keep the public and emergency responders informed.
+- Weather forecasting – Our Sacramento Flood Operations Center is jointly operated with the National Weather Service.
+This unique partnership enables us to monitor weather with the best available technology and share weather watches, warnings, and forecasts via CDEC, social media, and news releases to keep the public and emergency responders informed.

 - Education – Raising awareness about flood risk is an important part of our emergency preparedness strategy.
 Every October, we coordinate with local and federal partners throughout the state for Flood Preparedness Week.
 Our goal is to make sure every Californian knows their flood risk and has an emergency plan.